Contact Us

 You study their behaviors, needs, and pain points.

-Think of it as getting to know your customers better so you can design a product that truly helps them.
+Think of it as getting to know your customers better so you can design software that truly helps them.

 During user research, you need to talk to potential users, observe their current habits, and maybe send out surveys to gather more data.